 1. Get Settled

 - Find a place to live.
 NOVA does not have on-campus housing.
-If you need to find housing in the area, check our off-campus housing page.

 - Arrange for transportation to the College.

 - Open a bank account.

 2. Check In